 Singapore is one of the best places to dive into history and culture of both the nation and the world.
 From educational exhibitions, to quirky permanent installations, inspiring art galleries, and more…these cultural hubs tend to draw in huge crowds weekly.
 Certainly, there’s no shortage of museums and galleries in Singapore, but we’ve rounded up our favourite 18 venues you absolutely need to visit.
 Wonderfully, most museums are free entry for Singaporeans, permanent residents and children.

-The National Museum of Singapore is home to more than 1,700 historical and cultural artefacts housed in the Singapore History Gallery, Life in Singapore: The Past 100 Years Galleries and Goh Seng Choo Gallery.
-There are interactive exhibits, installations you can walk through and impressive Story of the Forest exhibition.
-Best of all, it’s free to visit for citizens, permanent residents and children ages 6 years and under.
-For everyone else, get your tickets here.
+The National Museum of Singapore is the oldest museum in the nation dating back to 1849.
+The museum aims to inspire stories of Singapore and the world with interactive exhibitions, permanent installations you can walk through and learn improtant facts, rotating programmes, and much more.
+Best of all, it’s a free museum for citizens, permanent residents and children ages 6 years and under.
+For everyone else, get tickets from $7 on Fever.

 📍93 Stamford Road, Singapore

 The Science Centre is one of the best permanent exhibitions in Singapore.
 Located in Jurong East, the venue boasts more than 850 mind-blowing exhibitions, spanning eight interactive galleries, with plenty of kid-friendly activities.
 Through virtual worlds, hands-on experiments, schooling about energy transfers, 3D printing of the future and much more… it’s an ideal place to discover something new and exciting.
 Get adult tickets from $25 on Fever.
 Plus, you can’t miss their new futuristic escape room while you’re there.